AdaptiveConsulting/ReactiveTraderCloud/src/client/README.md

 installed on your machine and on your path.

+### Testing and Quality Checks

+Run `npm run verify` before pushing to run type checking, linting, format checking, and tests.
+This command is run as part of the continuous integration pipeline on GitHub actions.

 ### Mac and Windows

 There are no additional packages to install other than Git and a recent build of Node.